 Satay sauce is made with ground peanuts.
 Traditionally, a whole lot of oil is used to make satay sauce.
 I am not a fan of this, and skip the oil altogether by just simmering all the ingredients together and cooking the sauce for about 10 minutes.

 A slightly different slant is to add about 50ml (1/4 cup) of coconut milk to the sauce, a very common practice in Thailand.

 The sauce can be refrigerated for 3 days and is perfect with so many other things, especially as a salad dressing.

 Got a peanut allergy?

 I’ve made satay sauce with hazelnuts and it was delicious, for those of you with peanut allergy.
-Cashew nuts are also ok but will produce a creamier sauce.
+Cashew nuts are also good but will produce a much creamier sauce.

 Shall we put our aprons on?

 If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating!
 Thank you!

 And if you make the recipe, share it on any platform and tag me @azlinbloor.

 - bowls as required